gemini-hlsw/lucuma-itc/README.md

       }
     }

-It may so happen that different inputs will ened up traversing into code that's not in the `lib/` directory so if that happens you just need to copy the missing jarfile over and re-run.
+It may so happen that different inputs will ened up traversing into code that's not in the `lib/` directory so if that happens we just need to add missing jarfile to the update script.

 ## Deploying